• Skip to primary navigation

 • Cook's Tip#1: You can use other types of nuts for the walnuts.
 Pecans, hazelnuts, and almonds are excellent substitutes.

 • Cook's Tip #2: Do not forget to sift all the dry ingredients.
-It makes it easier to avoid clumps in the mixture.
+It makes it easier to avoid clumps in the beetroot brownies batter.

 • Cook's Tip #3: A metal whisk and a rubber spatula (or wooden spoon) can also be used if you don't have a mixer.

-• Cook's Tip #4: I used a 10.25-inch cast iron skillet for this recipe, but it will work fine for any 8-inch brownie pan.
+• Cook's Tip #4: I used a 10.25-inch cast iron skillet for this chocolate and beetroot brownies recipe, but it will work fine for any 8-inch brownie pan.
 Anything bigger than that will result in thinner beet brownies.

 Nutrition